-Why working safe is by choice
+Why safe work is a choice

 Construction Safety Week was started by the Construction Industry Safety Initiative (CISI) in 2014.
 The campaign is all about shaping the communities that construction workers and their families live, play, and work in.